The Complete Sonos Beam (Gen 2) Buyers Guide

 Featuring a five-driver multidirectional array, Dolby Atmos, HDMI eARC support, and a sleek and stylish design, the Sonos Beam (Gen 2) is a more than convincing sequel that has well and truly earned its place in compact soundbar folklore.

-Despite not featuring the same hard-hitting bass output or dedicated upward-firing drivers as its bigger brother, the Sonos Arc, the Beam (Gen 2) has redefined the mid-range soundbar game, and the best thing is, thanks to the great performance, the small dent made in your wallet will definitely feel worthwhile.
+Despite lacking the hard-hitting bass output and dedicated upward-firing drivers of its bigger siblings, the Sonos Arc and Sonos Arc Ultra, the Beam (Gen 2) has redefined the mid-range soundbar game.
+Best of all, its great performance makes the small investment (in comparison) well worth it.

 We've put the Sonos Beam (Gen 2) to the test in a range of home cinema applications for the purpose of this review to help you decide if it's worth the money and if its still the best compact soundbar for your space.